splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-data/5-reference/51-terminal-functions.md

 Now that we have [variables](/book/part-1-instructions/2-data/5-reference/10-variable) and [functions](/book/part-1-instructions/2-data/5-reference/30-function), you will often want to write out messages that contain these stored or calculated values.
 You can output these on one line using multiple `write` procedure calls, but you can also achieve this by *concatenating* (joining) strings together.

 In the above program we output the count divided by 3.0.
 If we want to make the output more descriptive, we could change it to be something like "One third of 5 is 1.33".
-This will require us to concatenate the string `"One third of "`, with the value in the count variable, `" is "` and then the value of `count / 3.0`.
-To achieve this we can use the `to_string` functions.
-Allowing us to convert these values back to strings so that they can be joined together and passed to `write_line`.
+This will require us to concatenate (join) the string `"One third of "`, with the value in the `count` variable, `" is "` and then the value of `count / 3.0`.
+To achieve this we can use the `to_string` function, which allows us to convert these values back to strings so that they can be joined together and passed to `write_line`.

 Here is an updated version of the program: